frequ/MSS-Impulssi/README.md

-# hhSteroidsCoffee
+#Impulssi

+hhSteroidsCoffee is Impulssi (old Hyvinvointiteekki)

-rewrote using supersonic for routing and coffee script
+Rewrote using supersonic for routing and coffee script